 Despite numerous benefits, eating this sweet, dry fruit may raise some health issues:

-- Some people are prone to allergies in raisins.
+- Some people are prone to allergies to raisins.
 This may cause wheezing and other breathing difficulties.

 - Due to the smaller size, it is tough to control the portion size.
 This, in turn, leads to high-calorie intake.
 One may lose control of overweight.